-The term Surface Measurement Systems or ‘us’ or ‘we’ refers to the organisation collecting data and the owner of the website whose registered office is Unit 5 Wharfside Rosemont Road, Alperton, London, HA0 4PE.
+The term Surface Measurement Systems or ‘us’ or ‘we’ refers to the organization collecting data and the owner of the website whose registered office is Unit 5 Wharfside, Rosemont Road, Alperton, London, HA0 4PE.
 Our company registration number is 2448058.
 The term ‘you’ refers to the individuals whom we collect data from or the user/viewer of our website.
 ‘Personal information’ refers to information that could identify you as an individual, any unique-to-you data, your personal/unique contact details, private or professional.

 Surface Measurement Systems is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with this privacy statement.

 Surface Measurement Systems may change this policy from time to time by updating this page.
 Should we need to make changes, we will inform you of the change that has been made.

 What we collect

 - name and job title

 - contact information including business email address or personal email address (if and only supplied